Plinth beam is an RCC member which separates the Superstructure and the substructure and acts like a tie beam that keeps columns, walls connected.

 Houses are constructed usually 150-300 mm above the adjacent road level(s).
 Plinth will act as a retaining structure for the compacted soil used to fill the void from foundation level to top of plinth

 Foundations may be subjected to differential settlement incase the soil below is not compacted properly.
 A differential settlement will cause cracks in the masonry walls.
 Plinth beam is an integral structural member and also helps in reducing the differential settlement in the structure.

-To act as a Tie-beam
+4. To act as a Tie Beam

 Load carrying capacity of columns also depends on slenderness ratio.
 Slenderness ratio is derived from unsupported length of column to cross sectional area of column.
 If higher the length of column higher will be slenderness ratio which decreases load carrying capacity of building.so as to deacrease effective length of column tie beams are provided and in this case if foundation is very deep then RCC plinth beam is must provided.
 For foundations less than or equal to 6 feet, plinth also acts as a tie beam.

 Sometimes, Local municipalities during repairing or constructing roads re-carpet the existing roads without removing old road strata.
-In such conditions the adjacenet properties may go below ground level which is not good both for practical purposes and for vastu.
+In such conditions the adjacent properties may go below ground level which is not good both for practical purposes and for vastu.